YinChaoOnline/machine-learning-for-software-engineers/README.md

 - Practical Machine Learning: This is about querying databases, cleaning data, writing scripts to transform data and gluing algorithm and libraries together and writing custom code to squeeze reliable answers from data to satisfy difficult and ill-defined questions.
 It’s the mess of reality.
 - Theoretical Machine Learning: This is about math and abstraction and idealized scenarios and limits and beauty and informing what is possible.
 It is a whole lot neater and cleaner and removed from the mess of reality.

-I think the best way for practice-focused methodology is something like ['practice — learning — practice'](http://machinelearningmastery.com/machine-learning-for-programmers/#comment-358985), that means where students first come with some existing projects with problems and solutions (practice) to get familiar with traditional methods in the area and perhaps also with their methodology.
+I think the best way for practice-focused methodology is something like ['**practice — learning — practice**'](http://machinelearningmastery.com/machine-learning-for-programmers/#comment-358985), that means where students first come with some existing projects with problems and solutions (practice) to get familiar with traditional methods in the area and perhaps also with their methodology.
 After practicing with some elementary experiences, they can go into the books and study the underlying theory, which serves to guide their future advanced practice and will enhance their toolbox of solving practical problems.
 Studying theory also further improves their understanding on the elementary experiences, and will help them acquire advanced experiences more quickly.

  It's a long plan.
 It's going to take me years.
 If you are familiar with a lot of this already it will take you a lot less time.